 The GT Group was involved in the registration of two companies that feature as recipients and originators of multi-million payments on the "SWIFT" record of banking transactions through AUB: Nastek Limited and Kintex Limited.
-168 The "AUB" document also features a company called Magali Limited.
-169 Though these documents do not give the places of registration of these companies, they match the names of companies registered in New Zealand.
+The "AUB" document also features a company called Magali Limited.
+Though these documents do not give the places of registration of these companies, they match the names of companies registered in New Zealand.
 The address for all three is C/- GT Group, Level 5, 369 Queen Street, Auckland, New Zealand.
-170 money laundering] Act [than other non-financial insti- Three other UK companies believed by the Kyrgyz authorities to have made suspicious transactions (Avatroniks LLP, Mastequest LLP, Vestengold LLP) and another company that features on the "AUB" transfer document (Sofis Untek LLP) also have links to the GT Group.
-172 given the honorific title 'Sir' by the unrecognized Hutt The New Zealand corporate registry shows that the reg-River Principality in Australia, though he has been reportedly stripped both of this 'knighthood' and his Hutt River 'citizenship'.
-174 After his retirement, his sons ran GT Group.

-In addition, Ian Taylor of GT Group Ltd is listed as the director and shareholder of two UK-registered companies, Malvin Commodities Ltd and Agvenor Ltd, which feature on the bank transfer documents as entities transacting with other companies that held accounts at AUB.
-171
+In addition, Ian Taylor of GT Group Ltd is listed as the director and shareholder of two UK-registered companies, Malvin Commodities Ltd and Aqvenor Ltd, which feature on the bank transfer documents as entities transacting with other companies that held accounts at AUB.